 - Once baked, remove the cake from the oven and let it cool in the pan for about 10 minutes.
 Then, transfer it to a wire rack to cool completely.

 - For the glaze, combine the powdered sugar and lemon juice until smooth.
-Pour the glaze over the cooled cake.1 cup confectioners’ sugar, 1-2 Tablespoons lemon juice
+Pour the glaze over the cooled cake.1 cup confectioners’ sugar, 1-2 tablespoons lemon juice

 Equipment